-The Ned Seeman Nanoscience Prize
+The Nadrian C. Seeman Nanoscience Prize

-The Ned Seeman Nanoscience Prize, ISNSCE’s highest honor, is awarded annually to recognize and encourage outstanding research in all areas of nanoscience.
+The Nadrian C. Seeman Nanoscience Prize, ISNSCE’s highest honor, is awarded annually to recognize and encourage outstanding research in all areas of nanoscience.
 It may be awarded for theory, experiment, modelling, or applications of nanoscience to any field of study, including but not limited to biology, chemistry, materials science, physics or computation.
 The winner of the prize receives a cash award and presents a plenary talk at the Foundations of Nanoscience (FNANO) conference at Snowbird, Utah in April.

 Past recipients were as follows: